A life best lived is a life by design.

 Create four rows and in each row write the following:

 Once the 60 seconds are up, set another timer for 30 seconds, and now start working through the same list of goals adding a time frame. i.e., two weeks, one month, twelve months, three years, etc.

 Finally set a timer for 2 minutes, but before you begin, identify the goal with the shortest time frame and spend the two minutes writing two paragraphs (1 minute each).
-The first section outlines how you feel after achieving the selected goal, the emotions and feelings, the second section how you feel from missing the goal.
+The first section outlines how you feel after achieving the selected goal, the emotions and feelings, and the second section how you feel after missing the goal.

 And charitable is what you are willing to give back, is this feeding the hungry, working with the homeless, donating to a cause, or offering your time as a volunteer.

 Have fun and do share with me how you get on, leave a comment below or share on Twitter @Jon_Covey.